Yanfii/paymentRequest/README.md

 # paymentRequest
 Made-up payment method called 'Bobpay'.
-Will respond to webshop to allow for 1-click purchases.
+Will respond to webshops which support this payment method to allow for 1-click purchases.
+Please read: goo.gl/ycvq1S for implementation details.